 - Fixed charge

-In normal situations, the mortgage is subject to creation on some asset which is either specific or definite.
+In normal situations, the mortgage is subject to create on some asset which is either specific or definite.
 This kind of mortgage is always deemed fit for those types of properties which are more or less fixed.
-But the impracticable question arises over the charging of the assets that is to of be either circulating or liquid in nature.
+But the impracticable question arises over the charging of the assets that are to of be either circulating or liquid in nature.